djey47/MMM-IDF-LOCALTRANSPORT/README.md

 1. Clone repository into `/modules/` inside your MagicMirror folder
 2. Install [yarn](https://yarnpkg.com/en/docs/install)
 3. Run `yarn install` inside `/modules/MMM-IDF-STIF-NAVITIA/` folder
-4. Check that `/modules/MMM-IDF-STIF-NAVITIA/MMM-IDF-STIF-NAVITIA.js` script has been created
+4. Check that `MMM-IDF-STIF-NAVITIA.js` and `node_helper.js` scripts have been created into current folder
 5. Add the module to the MagicMirror config:
 ```
 		{
 	        module: 'MMM-IDF-STIF-NAVITIA',
 	        position: 'bottom_right',
 	        header: 'Connections',
-	        config: {
-            // see below
+	        config: { // see below }
-	        }
     	},
 ```